 Patients who do not meet the above criteria or suffer from other conditions, such as other severe diseases, active infections or severe obesity, are not suitable candidates for a heart transplant.

-The quality of life improves dramatically after a heart transplant.
-Patients are able to lead a more active lifestyle, which includes returning to work.
-To prevent the body from rejecting the transplanted heart, patients have to take several medications for life.
+The quality of life for patients improves dramatically after transplant and they are able to lead more active lifestyles.
+However, patients need to take medications such as immunosuppressants for life.
+The medications keep the body from rejecting the transplant.
 A patient’s survival depends on many factors, including age, general health and response to the transplant.
 Survival rate worldwide is reported to be 86% at one year after surgery, 73% after five years and 60% after 10 years.

 The Human Organ Transplant Act (HOTA) allows for the kidneys, liver, heart and corneas to be recovered in the event of death from any cause for the purpose of transplantation.
 Singapore Citizens and Permanent Residents above 21 years of age and of sound mind are included under HOTA unless they have opted out.